 If you take a closer look, you’ll find that most companies use rewards, perks, and incentives to motivate and retain team members.
 In fact, almost 90% of the highest performing companies regularly reward and encourage their employees to motivate and retain them.
 If you’re looking for the right employee incentive programs to retain top talent, here are 23 examples of impactful programs that are proven to work.

-12 Employee Incentive Programs in 2020 To Drive Employee Engagement
+23 Employee Incentive Programs in 2023 To Drive Employee Engagement

-The following are 12 employee incentive programs you can use to reward employees for their hard work, as well as, boost employee retention, employee morale, and employee performance.
+The following are 23 employee incentive programs you can use to reward employees for their hard work, as well as, boost employee retention, employee morale, and employee performance.

 One of the most important things in an employee’s life is a good work-life balance.
 Nowadays, it’s even given more priority than financial incentives.
 It’s good for your business as well: Upwork recently reported that 32% of hiring managers believe productivity has increased since employees started working from home in 2020.
 Remote work removes a lot of inconveniences and saves time and costs.
 Your employees don’t have to commute to work, they don’t have to spend time getting ready every day, and they can spend more time with their families.

 Unlimited Paid Time Off

 Paid time off is an old concept but it’s consistently undermined, despite it being one of the most effective employee incentive programs.
 It’s also easily managed by HCM software like GoCo.